-Nissan manages hazard risk on a global basis with risk-management techniques that combine selfretained risk with external risk transfer via insurance.
+Nissan manages accident and natural disaster risk on a global basis with risk-management techniques that combine self-retained risk with external risk transfer via insurance.
 In order to minimize the cost of risk, we adhere to the following global insurance management policy.
 This policy has provided appropriate coverage for damage resulting from the unpredictable disasters that the world has seen in recent years.

-- Predictable risks with low impact and high frequency: Retain risks up to an acceptable level on a consolidated basis by the company. - Unpredictable risks with low frequency and high impact or shock value: Risks whose financial impact may exceed the acceptable level of self-retention are transferred outside the company via insurance.
+•Predictable risks with low impact and high frequency: Retain risks up to an acceptable level on a consolidated basis by the company.

+•Unpredictable risks with low frequency and high impact:

+Risks whose financial impact may exceed the acceptable level of self-retention are transferred outside the company via insurance.